An Information-theoretic Collective Variable for Configurational Entropy: Introduction

 Foundational work in information theory provides an alternative route to quantifying entropy.
 Similar to its thermodynamic namesake, Shannon or information entropy $H = -\sum p_i \log_b p_i$ is a measure of the number of possible states of a system or randomness in data, developed in the context of data communication in the 1940s\cite{Shannon1948}.
 While $p_i$ refers to a probability of being in a specific microstate in the thermodynamic context, $p_i$ in the information context refers to a probability that a certain outcome or event will occur, with units of entropy designated by base $b$ (e.g., base 2 giving units of bits, base $e$ giving units of nats).
-Shannon's source coding theorem establishes that for a stream of independent and identically distributed random variables, the minimum average number of bits required for lossless compression approaches the information entropy $H$ in the limit of infinite data\cite{Shannon1948}.
+Shannon's source coding theorem establishes that for a stream of independent and identically distributed random variables, the minimum average number of bits required for lossless compression approaches the information entropy $H$ in the limit of infinite sequence length\cite{Shannon1948}.
 This theorem establishes a fundamental connection between lossless data compression and entropy: the more compressible data is without information loss, the lower its information entropy.
 Practical lossless compression algorithms, such as Lempel-Ziv 77 (LZ77\cite{Ziv1977}, used in everyday applications such as zipping files or saving PNG images), approximate this theoretical limit, thereby serving as estimators of information entropy $H$.
-While this connection between compression and entropy has found applications across diverse scientific domains\cite{Dawy2007, Nalbantoglu2010, Pincus1991}, its application to statistical mechanical entropy in molecular systems remains underexplored.
+While this connection between compression and entropy has found applications across diverse scientific domains\cite{Dawy2007, Nalbantoglu2010, Pincus1991, Dyre2024, Zaccone2017}, its use as a proxy for structural order in molecular systems remains underexplored.